nv-edwli/llm-router/deploy/workbench/README.md

 ### Local Hosting

 You can customize your LLMs using the default configuration file for the blueprint.
+If working in AI Workbench, you can edit the configuration section in the ``deploy/workbench/docker-compose.yaml`` file.
+These configurations override the configuration file that gets mounted by default.
+If working outside of AI Workbench, you can edit the configuration file directly at ``src/router-controller/config.yaml``.

-If you have a model running, replace the ``api_base`` and ``model`` fields in the configuration files for each ``llm`` you wish to customize and restart the Compose.
+If you have a model running locally you would like to use, replace the ``api_base`` and ``model`` fields in the configuration for each ``llm`` you wish to customize and restart the Compose.

 For more details, see the main README [here](../../README.md#llms).